Alcohol and Other Drugs

 - An underage student who is in the presence of alcohol with underage students who are found to be drinking or with a significant quantity of alcohol that is out of proportion with the number of students over the age of 21 can be found in violation of the alcohol policy.
 Students should use their best judgment and not partake in situations that involve underage drinking of any sort or large quantities of alcohol.

-Chatham College supports the Federal, State and municipal laws governing the illegal use, possession or transferring of any narcotic drug, such as, but not limited to, marijuana or heroin, or other drugs such as LSD, barbiturates, or amphetamines.
-The College will not be responsible for, nor offer protection to, any student violating these laws.
+Chatham University supports the Federal, State and municipal laws governing the illegal use, possession or transferring of any narcotic drug, such as, but not limited to, marijuana or heroin, or other drugs such as LSD, barbiturates, or amphetamines.
+The University will not be responsible for, nor offer protection to, any student violating these laws.
 In addition, the University requires students to refrain from involving themselves and other students in any violation of these laws.

 Students are not permitted to use, possess, distribute, sell or be under the influence of narcotics, hallucinogens, dangerous drugs, or other controlled substances.
 All violations of the drug policy will be processed through the Student Conduct Board and also through the local court system if appropriate.

 As part of the Higher Education Opportunity Act, students should understand how any drug-related offenses could impact their eligibility for federal student aid (Title IV).
-Federal student aid includes the following:
+Federal student aid includes the following

 - Federal Pell Grant